-Currently on view at the Tate Modern in London is a major survey exhibition of Tillmans’s work (through June 11, 2017).
-The artist is also presenting a new immersive installation featuring his work in music and video for ten days in the south Tank at the museum.
-Also on view is a solo show of Tillmans’s work will at the Fondation Beyeler in Basel, marking the institution’s first comprehensive examination of photography as a medium (through October 1, 2017).m.
+In 2017, Tate Modern in London held a major survey exhibition of Tillmans’s work.
+The artist also presented a new immersive installation featuring his work in music and video in the South Tank at the museum.
+Later that year, solo shows of Tillmans’s work were on view at the Fondation Beyeler in Basel, marking the institution’s first comprehensive examination of photography as a medium, as well as at the Kunstverein in Hamburg.